 There are several theories, about the exact cause of this delayed onset muscle soreness (DOMS).
 An old theory suggests that excess lactic acid in the muscle is the cause of this soreness.
 However studies conducted by exercise physiologist, Dr. George A Brooks, have concluded that “lactic acid does not cause muscle soreness, fatigue or the “burn” of intense exercise, nor does it cause post-massage soreness.
 While excess lactic acid is typically present in sore muscles, it is not the cause of the soreness itself.

 It is most commonly believed that post-massage muscle soreness is due to tight muscles having been stretched and realigned, adhesions and scar tissue having been broken apart so new tissue can form and lay down correctly, and / or deep pressure having been applied to an injured muscle to release spasm.
-This is what my treatments can offer you.
+This is why post soreness happens.

 All such procedures help muscles relax and heal.
 However; they can also cause soreness the next day.
 This delayed onset muscle soreness is silmiliar to what a person experiences after intense exercise.